lwjohnst86/nfs484-1484-exams/final/notes.md

   production of EPA+DHA, favouring ARA.

 ## Possible questions: ##

+Based on the data from Study 2, comment on why more individuals with African ancestry had more CAD events.

 Discuss why TAG might be higher in the high FADS + high n-6 intake group.
 Use the Background, Study 1, and Study 2 to defend your